cockroachdb/docs/src/current/cockroachcloud/frequently-asked-questions.md

 ### Can I monitor my cluster with third-party tools?

-Yes, CockroachDB {{ site.data.products.dedicated }} clusters support an integration with Datadog that enables data collection and alerting on a subset of CockroachDB metrics.
-Enabling the Datadog integration on your CockroachDB {{ site.data.products.dedicated }} cluster will apply additional charges to your **Datadog** bill.
-See [Monitor with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog) for more information.
+Yes, CockroachDB {{ site.data.products.standard }} and {{ site.data.products.advanced }} clusters support an integration with Datadog that enables data collection and alerting on a subset of CockroachDB metrics.
+Enabling the Datadog integration on your CockroachDB {{ site.data.products.cloud }} cluster will apply additional charges to your **Datadog** bill.
+Refer to [Monitor with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) for more information.

 If you need additional help, contact [Support](https://support.cockroachlabs.com/hc/en-us).